Kids rooms: how to create the ultimate multi-functional space

 When it comes to the practical considerations, remember that your child’s tastes are likely to change as they get older, as will their needs.

-You might also like Tips for adding Zen to your bedroom
+You might also like Colourful paint ideas for your bedroom

 However, a dedicated workspace is worth investing in at any age.
 Put a corner or alcove to good use and add in a low table and tiny chairs for toddlers – somewhere they can learn to read or do a jigsaw – while a desk for older children will allow them to study.